iansawicki/octoml-cli-workflows/README.md

 Refer to the [OctoML CLI Tutorials and Documentation](https://github.com/octoml/octoml-cli-tutorials) for more detailed information about the CLI.

-## Configuring the Workflow for Use with Your Model and Your Infrastructure
+## Adapting the Workflow for Use with Your Model and Your Infrastructure

 The model we use in this example is `yolov5s` and the path to it is `~/model-data/yolov5s/yolov5s.onnx`.
 To use this workflow on your custom use case,